grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 Captain Percy jumped to her feet.
 Sitting was not going to work, she realized she was falling asleep despite the discomforts of the chair designed to keep you upright and alert.
 She flicked on her flashlight and leaned over to the navigation table, and again measured the distance to Shakes' imaginary line in the ocean.
 Their progress was hobbling along.

-"Cap'" Chips broke the numbing silence.
-"Feckin' got somethin'."
+Chips broke the numbing silence.
+"Fuckin' got somethin'."

 Percy stepped back to the radar/sonar station and leaned over the scope.
 A small and distant blip was appearing and fading away with each pass of the _Prospect's_ radar.
 "Fuck.
 Well, it was probably too fucking much to hope the ocean would remain empty for us.
 OK, shut down the radar, switch to sonar."

+She watched to make sure Chips shut down the radar completely.
+It was possible for a surface ship to see their radar when it was running and not only discover they were there, but calculate exactly where they were.
+On the other hand passive sonar was just microphones in the water --- it didn't send any signal out by which they could be tracked.
+Of course their noisy diesel engine was sending out plenty of sound at the moment, if anyone got close enough to listen for it.

-"T'won't be able t' hear feckin much with the diesel runnin'.
+"Won't be able to hear fuckin' much on sonar with the fuckin' diesel running.

 "That's why you're going to have to really fucking focus, try to pick out any change in mechanical sound above the diesel.
 If you think you hear something, we'll shut it down and have a quiet listen.
-Otherwise we'll stop every half hour or so and see if we hear anyone coming towards us."
+Otherwise we'll stop every half hour or so and see if we hear anyone coming towards us.
+Can you handle that Chips without fucking blowing up?"

 Chips groaned.
-"Better fill my fecking coffee back up."
-Percy nodded and pointed her flashlight towards the galley after watching to make sure Chips shut down the radar completely.
-It was possible for a surface ship to see that radar while it was running and not only discover they were there, but calculate exactly where they were.
-Passive sonar was just microphones in the water --- it didn't send anything out by which they could be tracked.
-Of course their noisy diesel engine was sending out plenty of sound at the moment, if anyone got close enough to listen for it.
+"Ya fuckin' smart fuckin' pisswad."

+Percy pointed her flashlight towards the galley.
+"Have another coffee Chips."

-Coming back with a full tin cup of burnt black coffee and sugar solution, Captain Percy called up to Hemi through the hatch up to the control room.
+Captain Percy called to Hemi through the hatch up to the control room.
 When his face appeared squinting into the beam of her light, she told him they had a distant contact and had shut down the radar and switched to sonar, and that he should be ready to shut down the diesel on notice.
 He nodded and headed back to the dive plane and tank controls.

-She put the coffee cup down in front of Chips and sat down next to her.
-Percy put on the second sonar headset and listened with Chips.
+While Chips was in the galley setting up some coffee, Percy sat down at the sonar station and put the headset over her ears.
 The headset was full of the heavy droning hum of the diesel engine, moderated by some swish of water running along the hull and grinding against the sail of the _Prospect_ where it split through the surface.

 Captain Percy flipped some switches to engage filters, and the texture of the sound in her ears changed.
-She blocked out some of the lower frequencies of the engine, and tried to imagine if she hear the higher pitch of a ship screw spinning in the water.
-But the sound was relentlessly unchanging.
+She blocked out some of the lower frequencies of the engine, and tried to imagine if she could hear the higher pitch of a ship screw spinning in the water.
+But the sound was relentlessly undifferentiated and unchanging.

+Chips came back holding a tin coffee cup.
+She put on the second sonar headset and remained standing a few steps from where Percy was sitting.

-After half an hour or so, she called up to Hemi to shut down the diesels so they could have a listen, and a minute later a blessed silence came into the headset.
-A unsupressable feeling of relief flowed through her as the silence filled her ears.
+After half an hour or so, Percy called up to Hemi to shut down the diesels so they could have a listen, and a minute later a blessed silence came into the headset.
+A unsuppressible feeling of relief flowed through her as the silence filled her ears.
 Sometimes she wondered if the eternal hum of machines that accompanied life aboard a submarine subtly and slowly ate away at her soul.
-On top of that, there was no apparent sound of any other ships in sonar range.
+On top of the silence, there was no apparent sound of any other ships in sonar range.
 Percy flipped through a few filters, and the quality of the silence changed, from a deadening whoosh to a soft hiss.

 And then she heard a pulse.
 A distant, faint heartbeat in the ocean, accompanied by the slushing flow of circulation.
-She touched Chips arm, pointed to the softly fluttering signal-strenth gauge.
+She touched Chips arm, pointed to the softly fluttering signal-strength gauge.

 "Ay."
 Confirmed Chips.
-"That's the right direction for our feckin' contact.
-They jes feckin moved int' feckin sonar range."
+"That's the right direction for our fuckin' contact.
+They just fuckin' moved into fucking sonar range."

 "Fuck.
 We're gonna have to do something.
 Stay on it Chips."

-"Feckin' ay."
+"Fuckin' ay."

-Percy scaled the ladder up to the control room, and raised the periscope, twisting it around as it rose to the heading of the contact, on their rear starboard quarter.
-She didn't expect to see anything, and didn't.
-The distance was still too far, but a visual check was the practical and right thing to do first.
+Percy scaled the ladder up to the control room, and raised the periscope, twisting it around as it rose to aim it at the heading of the contact, somewhere on their rear starboard quarter.
+She didn't expect to see anything, and she did not --- the distance was still too far.
+But a visual check was the practical and right thing to do first.
 She lowered the periscope.

 ### They submerge to periscope depth

-"Hemi," Percy hesitated, "I think we gotta fucking submerge to periscope depth --- get the sail underwater --- and run on the _Gnat's_ remaining fucking batteries.
-How long can we fucking last?"
+"Hemi," Percy hesitated, "I think we gotta fucking submerge to periscope depth --- get the sail underwater --- and run on the _Gnat's_ remaining batteries.
+How long can we fucking last like that?"

 "Well, putting aside the risk of again opening the main ballast valves to bring us lower in the water, the _Gnat_ has maybe an hour of battery we could use at this super slow creep rate we're going at.
 And I should also point out that when that's gone, we have no other way to hide if we don't lose this contact, or if we do come across another."

 "I know.
-I'm going on instinct here, and fuck me I could fucking be wrong.
+I'm going on instinct here, and fuck me if I'm wrong.
 Especially considering I haven't slept in days and my head is fucking killing me from eight cups of coffee a day.
-But I got a sense we don't want to fucking see that fucker coming towards us up there."
+But I got a sense we don't want to see that fucker coming towards us up there."

-"Or, we don't want that fucker to see us, you mean."
+"Or, we don't want them to see us, you mean."

-"Fuck right."
+"Right."

 Hemi nodded.
 "Alright.
 I'll open the main ballast valves."
 He reached up and pushed the dive alarm.

-"Ah feck ye all," Chips yelled up to them, pulling one earpiece of the headset off her ear when she heard the dive alarm, "yer feckin' taking us down to periscope dep', ain't ya?
+"Ah fuck ya all," Chips yelled up to them, pulling one earpiece of the headset off her ear when she heard the dive alarm, "yer fucking taking us down to periscope depth, ain't ya?
 We can't run the diesels at periscope, there's no way to feed 'em oxygen.
-So how the feck are ya planning to get back on the surface if the batteries die, eh?
-We'll have no way to steer th' boat to the surface, and we got no feckin' way to pump the water out!
-We'll jes' be feckin' sitting there with one fucking eyeball view above the surface, 'fectively fecking drowned."
+So how the fuck are ya planning to get back on the surface if the batteries fucking die, eh?
+We'll have no way to steer the boat up to the surface, and we got no fuckin' way to pump the water out!
+We'll just be fucking sitting there with one fucking eyeball view above the surface, effectively fucking drowned."

-"Thank you for aprising us of the risks Chips."
+"Thank you for keeping us apprised of the risks Chips.
+I'm still the fucking captain though."
 Percy yelled back.
 "Hemi, take us down to periscope."

 Hemi flipped up the main ballast valve switches and there was again a rush of air as more of it was released from the top of the ballast tanks, and water eased in from the vents open to the sea on the bottom.
 Hemi watched the glowing depth gauge until the needle got into the range marked 'periscope,' and then flipped the ballast valve switches down again.
 There was a clink and the rush of air and water stopped.

 "See Chips, the fucking valves are still working as they are supposed to, which we knew because of your inspection earlier.
 We aren't fucking sunk yet."

-"'Pends on what ye feckin' mean by 'sunk'."
-Said Chips quietly.
+"Depends on what ya fuckin' mean by 'sunk'."
+Said Chips quietly to the sonar station.

 "We can't afford to take an evasive route to the depot Hemi, we gotta go straight at 'em.
-So we'll just have to hope our fucking contact up there wasn't able to track us long enough to figure out our course.
+So we'll just have to hope our contact up there wasn't able to track us long enough to figure out our course.
 Put us back on the electric motor --- they won't be able to hear us unless they get right on top of us."
 Said Percy.
 "Um... also keep what Chips said in mind --- make sure we have a little something left in the batteries to get us back to the surface."

 "These battery gauges are hardly very precise Percy.
 I would not push it beyond ten minutes remaining on the battery."
 Said Hemi.